ProjectFlorida/outrider/README.md

 * `cp config/cmdb.example.yml config/cmdb.development.yml`
 * Edit config/cmdb.development.yml to match the setup you've got with PostgreSQL
 * Start the server with `python server.py`

+## License

+This project is licensed under Apache 2.0.
+For the full text of the license, check out the `LICENSE` file included (which should always be redistributed) with this project.